cyschneck/IFE-Dust-Source/README.md

 ## Dust Theory
 Dust is produced via numerous collisions with asteroids and comets, which gets photoionized rapidly.
 Charged particles mass-load the incident magnetic field, create a pile-up (increasing |B|).
 The resulting bend of the magnetic field around the obstacle generates a force that accelerates the dust cloud away from the sun.
 This disturbance is seen as an IFE.

 ## Overview of Code

+# neo_asteroid_features.csv will contain all the information for each asteroid (diameter, inclination, etc.)

 **NASA API Details**